yxzwayne/Medilora/README.md

 ### HealthCareMagic

+The dataset used in the **ChatDoctor** paper.
+There are several versions of this dataset.
+We use [xDAN-datasets/ChatDoctor_HealthCareMagic_112k](https://huggingface.co/datasets/xDAN-datasets/ChatDoctor_HealthCareMagic_112k) from HF.
-The dataset used in the ChatDoctor paper.
-We use [lavita/ChatDoctor-HealthCareMagic-100k](https://huggingface.co/datasets/xDAN-datasets/ChatDoctor_HealthCareMagic_112k) from HF - Columns: `instruction`, `input`, `output` - Its instruction is hilarious and we should use our own.
+ - Columns: `conversations`, `input`, `output` - We can use the conversations to

 ### PubMedQA